PrefectHQ/prefect/docs/cloud/agent/overview.md

 Agents start by first querying Prefect Cloud for their respective tenant ID (inferred from the API token that the agent is given).
 The agent will then periodically query Prefect Cloud for flow runs that need to be started on that agent's platform.

 Flow runs can be created either through the [GraphQL API](../concepts/graphql.html), [CLI](../concepts/cli.html), [programatically](../concepts/flow_runs.html#creating-a-flow-run), or [UI](../concepts/ui.html).
 The agent scoped to the tenant which this flow run belongs to will then see that there us work which needs to be done.
 Metadata surrounding the flow run will be retrieved and used to create a unit of execution on the agent's platform.
-Examples of this could include a Docker container in the case of a Local Agent or a job in the case of a Kubernetes Agent.
+Examples of this could include a Docker container in the case of a Docker Agent or a job in the case of a Kubernetes Agent.

 Once the agent submits the flow run for execution, the agent returns to waiting for more flow runs to execute.
 That flow run that was submitted for execution is now set to a `Submitted` state.